JBAujogue/BERT-playground/README.md

     aggregation_strategy = 'simple',
 )

+lines = [
+    'Multiple pregnancy (more than 3 fetuses)',
+    'Had/have the following prior/concurrent therapy:\n',
-line = 'Systemic corticosteroids (oral within 7 days of first dose of 852A (topical or inhaled steroids are allowed)'
+    'Systemic corticosteroids (oral or injectable) within 7 days of first dose of 852A (topical or inhaled steroids are allowed)', ]

-model(line)
+model(lines)
 ```